Evolutionary-Neural Hybrid Agents for Architecture Search: Experiments

 To measure the quality of the models generated by the three agents, we run 10 architecture search experiment replicas for each of the 7 tasks, and we measure the test ROC-AUC obtained by the best model generated by each experiment replica.
 The results are summarized in Table~\ref{nlp-table}.
 The \shortname \ agent achieves the best performance on all 7 tasks.
 On 3 out of 7 tasks it significantly outperforms both the Neural and the Evolutionary agents.

-We also report the number of trials each of the agents performed during the 2h long experiments, and summarize the results in Appendix~\ref{appendix:nlp_numtrials}.
+We also report the number of trials each of the agents performed during the 2h long experiments, and summarize the results in Table~\ref{tab:nlp-number-of-trials}.
 We find that the Evolutionary and the \shortname \ agents strongly outperform the Neural agent in terms of number of trials performed.
 The \shortname \ agent achieves the largest number of trials on 6 out of 7 datasets, while the Evolutionary agent on 5 out of 7 datasets.
 On 4 datasets the Evolutionary and \shortname \ agents perform joint best.
-This shows that the evolutionary algorithms are biased towards faster models, as shown in~\citep{esteban2018}.
+Note that the agents are not explicitly rewarded for completing more trials.
+This shows that evolutionary algorithms are biased towards faster models, as shown in~\citep{esteban2018}.